vmware-tanzu/pinniped/site/content/docs/howto/login.md

 1. A cluster admin uses Pinniped to generate a kubeconfig for each cluster, and shares the kubeconfig for each cluster with all users of that cluster.
 1. A cluster user uses `kubectl` with the generated kubeconfig given to them by the cluster admin. `kubectl` interactively prompts the user to log in using their own unique identity.

-## Key Advantages of Using the Pinniped Supervisor
+## Key advantages of using the Pinniped Supervisor

 Although you can choose to use Pinniped without using the Pinniped Supervisor, there are several key advantages of choosing to use the Pinniped Supervisor to manage identity across fleets of Kubernetes clusters.